Employment law team looks at Employment Tribunal statistics for 2012-2013

 An examination of other areas of law revealed the following changed from 2011/2012:

 - Sex discrimination claims increased by 74 percent;

 - Age discrimination claims fell by 24 per cent, from 3,715 to 2,818;

 - Equal pay claims fell by 18 per cent;

 - Claims for failure to inform and consult on a TUPE transfer decreased by 39 per cent.

 Introduction of Employment Tribunal fees

 On 29 July 2013, fees are due to be introduced in the Employment Tribunal.
 It will be interesting to see what the impact will be on the number and the nature of claims issued in the Employment Tribunal.
 The government’s hope is that the issue fee and the fee for hearings may encourage claimants to look for alternative methods of resolving their disputes.

 The Ministry of Justice will publish more detailed statistics on Employment Tribunals and the EAT on 26 September 2013.

-If you have any questions, comments or have had any experience of the issues raised in this article we would like to hear from you.
+If you have any questions about Employment Tribunal statistics, comments or have had any experience of the issues raised in this article we would like to hear from you.
 Please contact our Employment Law team or call us on 0117 904 6000.